ksahlin/strobealign/README.md

 Strobealign is a fast short-read aligner.
 It achieves the speedup by using a dynamic seed size obtained from syncmer-thinned strobemers.
 Strobealign is multithreaded, implements alignment (SAM) and mapping (PAF), and has high accuracy for reads of lengths between 100-300bp and insert sizes up to roughly 1000bp.
 A somewhat outdated preprint describing v0.0.3 is available [here](https://doi.org/10.1101/2021.06.18.449070).

 Results for newest version (v0.2) below when alinging PE reads simulated at various variation rates (SIM1-3) to hg38.
+Solid lines (alignment) are what matters in practice, mapping mode included for completion.

 <img width="2374" alt="accuracy" src="https://user-images.githubusercontent.com/1714667/147755184-f92fdf90-250f-4768-88f9-9ff6c180de2f.png">